frederic-perez/AmE-dictionary/data/idioms.md

 __no way, José__
 __no worries__ :four: No worries is an expression seen in Australian, British and New Zealand English meaning “do not worry about that”, “that’s all right”, or “sure thing.”
 It is similar to the American English _no problem._
 __no-brainer__ A very easy or obvious choice, decision, or solution.
 (So easy or obvious that it is humorously said to require no brain.) _The answer to the riddle was a total no-brainer—I don’t know why it took me so long to figure out!_
+__nose into (something)__ To investigate something; to try to find information about something, especially private, secret, or sensitive matters. _The last thing we need right now are tax auditors nosing into our accounts._
 __not (one’s) first rodeo__ :two: One is experienced with a certain situation, especially in relation to potential pitfalls or deceitful practices by others. _Don’t think I’ll fall for that old trick.
 This isn’t my first rodeo, you know._
 __not a moment too soon__ At the last possible moment before it is too late; just in the nick of time. _The police arrived not a moment too soon, and the would-be burglar was apprehended before anything could be stolen._
+__not a peep from/out of (someone)__ Not a single word or sound from someone.
 __not any hard feelings__ No ill will; no resentment or anger. _I’m sorry that things ended this way, but I hope there aren’t any hard feelings._
 __not be lost on (someone)__ To have a significant or noticeable impact or effect on someone; to be valued, appreciated, or understood by someone. _I hope all our efforts to help your career have not been lost on you, John._
 __not by any means__ Not in any way; not at all; absolutely not.
 __not get anywhere__ To make no progress at all; to be stuck or at an impasse. _Look, we’ve been discussing this issue all day and we haven’t gotten anywhere.
 Let’s take a break and start again tomorrow._
+__not have a cent to your name__ If someone doesn’t have a penny to their name or doesn’t have a cent to their name, they are poor. _He never had a penny to his name while he was with me._
 __not have a hope in hell (of doing something)__ To not have any chance at all of doing or achieving something.
 __not have all day__ To be in a rush; to not have much or any time to spare.
 Usually used in the present tense.
 __not have much between the ears__ To be rather stupid, dull, or dimwitted; to not have much common sense or basic intelligence. _She seems nice enough, but I get the sense that she might not have much between the ears._